MicrosoftDocs/architecture-center/docs/example-scenario/newcastle/virtual-network-integration.md

 In this solution, APIM and the function apps use an Azure [system-assigned managed service identity (MSI)](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/) to access the Key Vault keys and strings.
 The MSI has the following GET permissions:

 - APIM can get the host key of the Patient API function app.
-- The Patient API function app can get the Audit API host key and its Cosmos DB connection string.
+- The Patient API function app can get the Audit API host key and the Cosmos DB connection string for its data store.
-- The Audit API function app can get its Cosmos DB connection string.
+- The Audit API function app can get the Cosmos DB connection string for its data store.

 ## Components

 The solution uses the following components:

 - [Azure API Management (APIM)](https://azure.microsoft.com/services/api-management/) is a hybrid, multi-cloud platform for managing APIs across all environments.
 In this solution, APIM controls internal and third-party access to the Patient API that allows reading and/or writing data.
 APIM allows for easy integration with different authentication mechanisms.
-For more information, see [Azure API Management](https://docs.microsoft.com/azure/api-management/api-management-key-concepts).

 - [Azure Functions](/azure/azure-functions/functions-overview) is a serverless compute platform that handles small, event-driven pieces of code.
 The cloud infrastructure provides the necessary updated servers to run the functions at scale.
 The current solution uses a set of two Azure Functions API microservices that create and manage operations for patient test results and auditing records.